 Sometimes we hear stories of vast treasures, often times the story lacks the evidences to show the possibility that it ever happened, often times some of these stories are held as a false story or hoax usually due to poor research or just plain the inability to believe.
 If the story in question is in fact a hoax, and the research is thorough, the chance of finding a good solid clue will most likely never come about.
 I am going to tell you a story that is not well known, and the evidences to validate its likelihood were not easy to find, it is too early in the research to say definitively as to whether is in fact true, but the alternative leaves me wondering what was the motive if in fact not true, disproving a story is actually easier than proving one.
 I will say at this point, I have plenty of evidence to convince even skeptical me of its authenticity.

-From 1859 and for the next 60 years, 500 million in Gold from just 4 key counties, would go “Reported, Over one Billion in the wealth of those days was shipped according to the records.
+From 1859 and for the next 60 years, 500 million in Gold (43 Billion today) from just 4 key counties, would go “Reported, Over one Billion in the wealth of those days was shipped according to the records.

-By the fall of 1869, a vast hoard of gold dust and nuggets accumulated and was getting far too large for shipment and too risky to transport the entire hoard to Denver, however it was decided with secrecy, the right people and armed guards it could be done without detection, whether the entire accumulation was shipped or part held back, over 60 tons was sent heavily guarded on its way.
-However they were wrong, somewhere along the route, many oxen, mules, an unknown number of freight wagons and many guards and teamsters many of which were Frenchman, and over 60 tons of Gold just seemed to disappear.
-The total shipment was valued in the day it left its origin of $39,600,000, that would be valued today at just a hair under 2 billion.
+By August of 1869, a vast hoard of gold dust and nuggets accumulated and was getting far too large for shipment and too risky to transport the entire hoard to Denver, however it was decided with secrecy, the right people and armed guards it could be done without detection.
+It was decided an alternative route would be made rather than the usual shipping route.
+Whether the entire accumulation was shipped or part held back, over 66 tons was sent heavily guarded on its way.
+However doing so without detection, they were wrong.
+Somewhere along the route, many oxen and an unknown number of freight wagons and many guards and teamsters many of which were Frenchman, and over 66 tons of Gold just seemed to disappear.
+The total shipment was valued in the day it left its origin of $39,600,000, that would be valued today at just a hair under 2,700,000,000.

 To this date I have not been able to find in the old newspapers that this event even occurred.
 But I am not surprised.
 I have however gathered facts as to where it occurred, who was responsible and where its resting place likely is.